Updated July 11, 2023

 Some of the advantages are given below:

 - It is easy to calculate the A.F. cost if we are provided with the relevant figures.

 - The cost reduces per unit as the company produces more & more units.

-- A reduction in A.F cost implies an increase in the profitability of the unit.
+- A reduction in A.F. cost implies an increase in the unit’s profitability.

 - Companies can also calculate the breakeven number of units to be achieved.
 Using the breakeven figures, the company can decide the targeted minimum number of units to be produced.

 - Management can decide whether to invest in new plant machinery or not.

 - A reduction in operating efficiency leads to an increase in A.F. cost per unit.